coinbase/coinbase-pro-trading-toolkit/docs/pages/gtt_tutorials/gtt_tutorials_feed.md

         process.exit(1);
     });

-THe `printTallies` function is just a bit of string-fu:
+The `printTallies` function is just a bit of string-fu:

     function printTallies() {
         console.log(`${count} messages received`);